 Researching Your Topics:

-Once you have some ideas, it’s time to dive deeper.
+Once you have some ideas for your science idea project, it’s time to dive deeper.
 Read scientific journals, articles, or watch YouTube videos to get more information about the feasibility and scope of your selected topics.
 This will help you refine your ideas and understand the science behind the project.

 Ensure the Project is Feasible